vanbasten23/transformers/SPMD_USER_GUIDE.md

 *   `--spmd_debug`: [bool] Print verbose debug logs related to SPMD.
 Default: False

-## Steps to Run HF LLaMA in Docker
+## Steps to Run HF Llama 2 in Docker

 To run using Docker, you can bake the above commands into an image that is shared across your worker VMs or even used in GKE.
 To follow this guide, you will need write access to a docker repo that your TPU VMs have read access to.
 This can be achieved using [Artifact Registry](https://cloud.google.com/artifact-registry).

-The following Dockerfile will build an image which runs a LLaMA2 training workload:
+The following Dockerfile will build an image which runs a Llama 2 training workload:
 ```
 FROM us-central1-docker.pkg.dev/tpu-pytorch-releases/docker/xla:nightly_3.8_tpuvm